 xB and xA are linked by

-xB0=Q⨂xA0⨂Q* and xA0=Q⨂xB0⨂Q*
+xB0=Q⨂xA0⨂Q* and xA0=Q*⨂xB0⨂Q

 (These products are defined by the quaternion algebra.)

 The above transformation can equivalently be represented using a direction cosine or rotation matrix, MBA, to transform from frame A to frame B, where MBA is a function of the quaternion components.